The Interobjective Presentation of Disappearance

 Besides the horrible and staggering noise of the Anthropocene as a hyperobject, its sensually comprehendible surfaces can be soft and personal.
 Yet the contrary can also be true.
 The post-humanistic softness of the Anthropocene and the concentrated points of the hyperobject’s complexity can be entirely upsetting and embittering.

+The fundamental tone of the exhibition is provided by Landscape, a sound installation created by Áron Birtalan, György Cséka and Tamas Dezsö, which is an extraordinary remix of the song and alarm cries of birds living in the forests of the Sierra Nevada.
 This stirring installation making everyone unsure refers to the interobjectivity of hyperobjects and its extensive post-humanistic temporality via the sound waves that surround and swallow visitors.
-Hyperobjects are characterised by time awareness, which bends the time structure, turns the future into present, while preserving the past in a distorted manner.
+Hyperobjects are characterized by time awareness, which bends the time structure, turns the future into present, while preserving the past in a distorted manner.

 The songs of the already perished birds are not poems or songs of mourning, rather the eerie heralds of the global Anthropocene’s future.
 Interobjectivity is the most enthralling element of Dezsö’s exhibition from an aesthetic viewpoint.
 It means that hyperobjects connect to other objects sensually, that is a complex interlocking of aesthetic features characterise spatiality infected by hyperobjects.
 We can see only certain fragments of hyperobjects since they are able to exercise their effect in many dimensions at the same time.
 In Coda these elements congregate, but they do not make up a whole.
 They unite in a simultaneously pleasant and unsure interobjective extension similar to the smoke of fire or noise, whose omnipotent presence draws us in as a malicious, spread phantom and transforms our own perception of reality.